p4lang/p4c/docs/JSON_format.md

 - `name`
 - `id`: a unique integer (unique with respect to other pipelines)
 - `init_table`: the name of the first table of the pipeline
+- `action profiles`: a JSON array of JSON objects.
+Each of these objects stores the information for a given P4 action profile, which is used by the current pipeline.
+The attributes for these objects are:
+  - `name`
+  - `id`: a unique integer; note that it has to be unique with respect to *all* action profiles in the JSON file, not just the action profiles included in this pipeline object
+  - `max_size`: an integer representing the size (number of entries) of the action profile
+  - `selector`: only present if the action profile supports dynamic group member selection.
+It needs to be a JSON object with these attributes:
+    - `algo`: the hash algorithm used for group member selection (has to be supported by target switch)
+    - `input`: a JSON array of objects with the following attributes:
+      - `type`: has to be `field`
+      - `value`: the field reference
 - `tables`: a JSON array of JSON objects.
 Each of these objects stores the information for a given P4 table, which is used by the current pipeline.
 The attributes for these objects are:
   - `name`
-  - `id`: a unique integer; note that it has to be unique with respect to *all* tables in the JSON file, not just the tables included in this parser object
+  - `id`: a unique integer; note that it has to be unique with respect to *all* tables in the JSON file, not just the tables included in this pipeline object
   - `match_type`: one of `exact`, `lpm` or `ternary`
   - `type`: the implementation for the table, one of `simple`, `indirect` (action profiles), `indirect_ws` (action profiles with dynamic selector)
+  - `action_profile`: if the table is indirect, name of the action profile to use with this table.
+If the table type is `indirect_ws`, then the referenced action profile needs to have a selector attribute.
-  - `max_size`: an integer representing the size of the table
+  - `max_size`: an integer representing the size (number of entries) of the table
   - `with_counters`: a boolean, `true` iff the match table has direct counters
   - `support_timeout`: a boolean, `true` iff the match table supports ageing
   - `key`: the lookup key format, represented by a JSON array.
 Each member of